justin-2028/Brazil-Conflict-Tracker-2018-2023/README.md

 - FATALITIES: The number of reported fatalities that occurred during the conflict.

 # Dataset History
-2023-01-28 - dataset is created (1854 days after temporal coverage start date).
+2023-01-28 - Dataset is created (1854 days after temporal coverage start date).

 [Kaggle Dataset](https://www.kaggle.com/datasets/justin2028/brazil-conflict-tracker-20182023) - The same data but on Kaggle.